aws-amplify/amplify-flutter/README.md

 - [**Authentication**](https://docs.amplify.aws/lib/auth/getting-started/q/platform/flutter): APIs and building blocks for developers who want to create user authentication experiences.
 - [**Analytics**](https://docs.amplify.aws/lib/analytics/getting-started/q/platform/flutter): Easily collect analytics data for your app.
 Analytics data includes user sessions and other custom events that you want to track in your app.
 - [**Storage**](https://docs.amplify.aws/lib/storage/getting-started/q/platform/flutter): Provides a simple mechanism for managing user content for your app in public, protected or private storage buckets.
-- [**Push Notifications**](https://docs.amplify.aws/lib/push-notifications/getting-started/q/platform/flutter): Allows you to integrate push notifications in your app with Amazon Pinpoint targeting and campaign management support.

 ### To Be Implmented